RedHatGov/redhatgov.github.io/content/workshops/rhosp_101/7_managing_instances.md

 If you did not, let the intstructor know now
 {{% /alert %}}

+{{% alert info %}}
+The instances will take a little while to become active.

+If for some reason they do not, let the instructor know
+{{% /alert %}}

-{{< figure src="../images/lab6-instances-9.png" title="Lab 6 Figure 9: New Instances Created and Active in Project" >}}
+{{< figure src="../images/lab6-instances-10.png" title="Lab 6 Figure 10: New Instances Created and Active in Project" >}}

+# Now Let's Associate a Floating IP Address with one of our instances

+> Look all the way to the right in the row for your **studentX-instance-1** instance, Click the down arrow
+> Click **Associate Floating IP**
+> Select any one of your available floating IP addresses for **IP Address**
+> Leave **Port to be Associated** as is
+> Click **Associate**

+{{< figure src="../images/lab6-instances-fip-1.png" title="Lab 6 Figure 11: Selecting Floating IP to Associate with Our Instance" >}}

+{{% alert success %}}
+You should see a green box appear in the upper right corner of the screen that says something similar to "Success: IP address 192.168.1.76 associated."

+If you did not, let the intstructor know now
+{{% /alert %}}

+{{< figure src="../images/lab6-instances-fip-2.png" title="Lab 6 Figure 12: Floating IP Address Associated with Our Instance" >}}

+{{< figure src="../images/lab6-instances-network-topology.png" title="Lab 6 Figure 13: Network Topology Showing Two New Instances" >}}

 # Summary

-We have now learned how to upload images to our project.
-We can now use these images in our project as a basis for launching instances.

-Building images is beyond the scope of this workshop.
-There are many resources on this topic both officially from Red Hat and from OpenStack.org
+At this point, we now have two running instances in our project.
+These instances are based on the cirros image we uploaded earlier.

+The instances have IP addresses on the private-a network we created and are using the default security group as a baseline firewall setup.

+One of our instances also has a Floating IP Address assigned and is routable on the 192.168.0.0/23 public network via both ICMP and SSH.

-In our next lab, we will start working with instances.
+In our next lab, we will use the CLI to go through some of the steps we have done in previous labs.